om0611/om_0611/README.md

 # 💫 About Me:
 I am a Computer Science student at the University of Toronto with a strong proficiency in Python and a deep interest in Artificial Intelligence.
-Currently, I am expanding my skill set by self-learning web development through the Odin Project.
+I am currently expanding my skill set by learning web development through the Odin Project and learning machine learning through the Machine Learning Specialization course by Andrew Ng.

 ## 🌐 Socials: